Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Introduction

 \section{Introduction}

-The $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction plays a central role in the late stages of stellar evolution and in scenarios of explosive astrophysics.
-One of the most exciting topics of contemporary nuclear astrophysics is the behavior and value of low-energy astrophysical factor of the ${}^{12}{\rm C}+ {}^{12}{\rm C}$ fusion process which plays a very important role in a wide variety of stellar burning scenarios such as massive stars, type Ia supernovae and superbursts.
-One of the possible scenarios of formation of Supernovae Ia is merging of the binary system of two white dwarfs \cite{Mori}.
-The outcome of this merging scenario is controlled by the ${}^{12}{\rm C}+ {}^{12}{\rm C}$ fusion.

-Reliable extrapolations of the astrophysical $S$ factor to relative carbon--carbon energies $E \lesssim 2~\mathrm{MeV}$ are required to constrain reaction rates under stellar conditions.
-For more details see recently published comprehensive review \cite{Chieffi}.
-Direct measurements in this energy regime are extremely challenging because of the rapidly decreasing cross section and the increasing experimental background.
-As a result, available experimental information is concentrated at higher energies, and indirect constraints are required to anchor the sub-barrier behavior.
+The \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion reaction plays a central role in the late stages of stellar evolution and in explosive astrophysical scenarios.
+Its low-energy astrophysical factor governs carbon burning in massive stars and contributes to the modeling of Type~Ia supernovae and superbursts.
+In particular, one proposed channel for Type~Ia supernovae is the merger of two white dwarfs~\cite{Mori}, for which the outcome depends sensitively on the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion rate.
+Reliable extrapolations of the astrophysical \(S\) factor to carbon--carbon energies \(E\lesssim 2~{\rm MeV}\) are therefore required to constrain reaction rates under stellar conditions; see, for example, the recent comprehensive review~\cite{Chieffi}.
+Direct measurements in this regime are extremely challenging because of the rapidly decreasing cross section and increasing background.
+As a result, most direct experimental information is concentrated at higher energies and must be supplemented by indirect or inverse-kinematics constraints to anchor the sub-barrier behavior.

-Over the past decades, a diverse experimental landscape has emerged for the ${}^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction.
-Early direct measurements were reported in Refs.~\cite{Mazarakis,Becker,Spillane,Aguillera}, followed by more recent direct studies performed by the Notre Dame group and collaborators \cite{Tan20,Tan24} and by the STELLA collaboration \cite{Fruet,Nippert}.
-All available direct measurements are restricted to energies $E_{\mathrm{cm}}\gtrsim 2.1~\mathrm{MeV}$, i.e.\ above the Gamow window relevant for stellar carbon burning.
+Over the past decades, a diverse experimental landscape has emerged for the \(^{12}{\rm C}+{}^{12}{\rm C}\) fusion reaction.
+Early direct measurements were reported in Refs.~\cite{Mazarakis,Becker,Spillane,Aguillera}, followed by more recent direct studies by the Notre Dame group and collaborators \cite{Tan20,Tan24} and by the STELLA collaboration \cite{Fruet,Nippert}.
+These direct measurements are largely restricted to energies \(E_{\rm cm}\gtrsim 2.1~{\rm MeV}\), i.e., above the main Gamow-window region relevant for hydrostatic carbon burning.